mueller-lab/PyFRAP/README.md

 ### Running PyFRAP from the command line

+PyFRAP is a complete python packages and can be imported via

 ```python
 	import pyfrp
 ```

+Note that PyFRAP has three main submodules: *pyfrp.modules*, *pyfrp.subclasses* and *pyfrp.gui*.
+If you do not want to use any GUI elements, we recommend only important the modules you need.

 ### Using PyFRAP GUI to analyze a FRAP experiments